Earl of Rosebery

 Earl of Rosebery is a title in the Peerage of Scotland created in 1703 for Archibald Primrose, 1st Viscount of Rosebery, with remainder to his issue male and female successively.
 Its name comes from Roseberry Topping, a hill near Archibald's wife's estates in Yorkshire.
-The current earl is Neil Primrose, 7th Earl of Rosebery.
+The current earl is Harry Primrose, 8th Earl of Rosebery.

 History

 Archibald, the first Earl, was the fourth and youngest son of Sir Archibald Primrose, 1st Baronet, a Lord of Session under the title Lord Carrington, whose eldest son William was the father of James Primrose, who was created Viscount of Primrose in 1703.
 Archibald had already been created Lord Primrose and Dalmeny and Viscount of Rosebery in 1700, with remainder to his issue male and female successively, and in default thereof to the heirs of entail in the lands of Rosebery, and was made Lord Dalmeny and Viscount of Inverkeithing at the same time as he was given the earldom (and with similar remainders).
 These titles were also in the Peerage of Scotland.

 He was succeeded by his son, James Primrose, the second Earl.
 In 1741, on the death of his cousin Hugh Primrose, 3rd Viscount Primrose, he succeeded as fifth Baronet, of Carrington (see the Viscount of Primrose, which title became extinct on the death of the third Viscount, for earlier history of the baronetcy).
-His son, Neil Primrose, the third Earl, sat in the House of Lords as a Scottish Representative Peer from 1768 to 1784.
+His son, Neil Primrose, the third Earl, sat in the House of Lords as a Scottish representative peer from 1768 to 1784.
 He was succeeded by his son, Archibald John Primrose, the fourth Earl.
 He represented Helston and Cashel in the House of Commons of the United Kingdom and served as Lord Lieutenant of Linlithgowshire.
 In 1828 he was created Baron Rosebery, of Rosebery in the County of Edinburgh, in the Peerage of the United Kingdom, which gave him and his descendants an automatic seat in the House of Lords.